 This is a selfish attitude that will cost the team dearly.

 13. Swearing at other players and the ref

 Swearing at other players, the supporters, and the referee is a red card offense.

-This can be a result of the player getting frustrated and lost his or her temper.
+This can be a result of the player getting frustrated and losing his or her temper.

 14. Excessive goal celebration

-Excessive goal celebration includes screaming and gesturing to the players and supporters of the losing team with the intention to humiliate or anger them.
+Excessive goal celebration includes screaming and gesturing at the players and supporters of the losing team with the intention to humiliate or anger them.